 Where can I see examples of Comparable and Comparator?
-See the lecture slides.
+See the lecture slides and go to precept.
 We assume this is new Java material for most of you, so don't hesitate to ask if you are unsure of how to use it.

-My program works except on (some) vertical line segments.
+My program works correctly except on (some) vertical line segments.
 What could be going wrong?
 Are you dividing by zero?
 With integers, this produces a runtime exception.
-With floating point numbers, 1.0/0.0 is positive infinity, whereas -1.0/0.0 is negative infinity.
+With floating-point numbers, 1.0/0.0 is positive infinity and -1.0/0.0 is negative infinity.

-I'm having trouble getting a minimal representation of the line segments in Fast.java when there are 5 or more points on a line segment.
+I'm having trouble avoiding subsegments Fast.java when there are 5 or more points on a line segment.
 Any advice?
 Not handling the 5-or-more case will lead to only a minor deduction, so don't kill yourself over it.

 Why are most of the line segments in the input files horizontal and vertical?
 We generate most of the data sets at random.
 Since they have integer coordinates in a small range, there are more opportunities to form horizontal and vertical lines.